-In addition, the Group distinguishes categories of assets acquired or granted with credit impairment.
+In addition, the Bank distinguishes categories of assets acquired or granted with impairment.
 POCI assets are financial assets measured at amortized cost, which are impaired at the moment of initial recognition.
-At the moment of initial recognition, POCI assets are measured at amortized cost using the effective interest rate adjusted for credit risk to determine the amortized cost of the financial asset component and interest income generated by these assets - the CEIR rate.
+At the moment of initial recognition, POCI assets are recognized at their fair value.
+After initial recognition, POCI assets are measured at amortized cost using the effective interest rate adjusted for credit risk to determine the amortized cost of the financial asset component and interest income generated by these assets - the CEIR rate.
 In the case of POCI exposures, the change in expected credit losses - over the entire lifetime - compared to those estimated at the date of their initial recognition is recognized as an impairment loss.
-Financial assets that were classified as POCI at the moment of initial recognition should be treated as POCI in every subsequent period until they are derecognized from the Group's statement of financial position.
+Financial assets that were classified as POCI at the moment of initial recognition should be treated as POCI in every subsequent period until they are derecognized.